90 Days, Time to Love: Plot

-Hyun Ji-seok (Kang Ji-hwan), a university professor, and Go Mi-yeon (Kim Ha-neul), a scriptwriter, were high school sweethearts, who discover that they are cousins.
-They break up, but find themselves attracted to one other once again when they meet in Seoul four years later.
-They decide to abandon everything else and leave for America so that they can get married.
+Hyun Ji-seok (Kang Ji-hwan), a university professor, and Go Mi-yeon (Kim Ha-neul), a scriptwriter, were high school sweethearts who discover that they are cousins.
+They break up, but find themselves attracted to one another once again when they meet in Seoul four years later.
+They decide to abandon everything and leave for America so that they can get married.
 However, Ji-seok's father finds out and runs in front of a truck, committing suicide, so that his son doesn't go.
-Their visas had just been issued, but Ji-seok cannot marry Mi-yeon knowing that it was the cause of his father's death.
+Although their visas have just been issued, Ji-seok cannot marry Mi-yeon knowing that their relationship was the cause of his father's death.
 He abandons Mi-yeon and marries Park Jeong-ran (Jung Hye-young), the daughter of his father's business rival, who is in love with him.
 They have a daughter, but their marriage is loveless.
 Mi-yeon goes on to marry another man, Kim Tae-hoon (Yoon Hee-seok).

 Nine years later, when Ji-seok learns that he is terminally ill and has only 90 days left to live, he looks for Mi-yeon and asks her to spend the last few days of his life with him.